 Creating a Negative Avatar

-Many times for those that have difficulty defining their ideal customer avatar, you can do the opposite and define, who I do not want to serve.
+For those that have difficulty defining customer avatars, you can do the opposite and define who I DO NOT want to serve.

-You may find it easier to define what they don’t want as apposed to what they do want.
+You may find it easier to define what they don’t want as opposed to what they do want.

 Can you think of a person that you’ve worked with in the past that you just couldn’t please no matter what you did for them?